County Borough of Leeds: 1912 extension

 The city boundaries remained unchanged from 1836 until 1912.
 In 1904 the city council applied unsuccessfully to the Local Government Board for an enlargement of the county borough.
 A second application was made late in 1911.
-The corporation sought to add 4839 acre to the north and east of the city: the parishes of Roundhay and Seacroft (comprising Leeds Rural District), the parish of Shadwell (from Wetherby Rural District) and the Crossgates area of the parish of Barwick in Elmet (from Tadcaster Rural District).
+The corporation sought to add 4839 acre to the north and east of the city: the parishes of Roundhay and Seacroft (comprising Leeds Rural District), the parish of Shadwell (from Wetherby Rural District) and the Cross Gates area of the parish of Barwick in Elmet (from Tadcaster Rural District).
 The proposed extension would increase the county borough's population by 7,603 to 452,171.
 An inquiry was held in January 1912, at which the strong opposition of the West Riding County Council and all the parish and rural district councils involved was made clear.
-On 4 May the town clerk of Leeds was informed that the extension had been granted, with the exception of 169 acre of agricultural land with an estimated population of 50 to 100.
+On 4 May the town clerk of Leeds was informed that the extension had been granted, with the exception of 169 acre of agricultural land with an estimated population of 50 to 100, by the Leeds (Extension) Order 1912, confirmed by the Local Government Board's Provisional Orders Confirmation (No. 12) Act 1912 (2 & 3 Geo.
+5. c. cxxxviii).

 The extension took effect on 9 November 1912, with the added areas initially being added to the existing north ward and to the parish of Leeds.